If you have yet to explore all the wonderful ways to use nutritional yeast, read on. You’re about to dive in to a delicious new world!

 - Peppers (especially shishito peppers)

 I’m not totally sure where this concept for a dressing got its start, but two similar versions were printed around the same time in two separate cookbooks I happened to own.
 Whitewater cooks, and Hollyhock Cooks.
 Since then, I’ve seen iterations of the same dressing all over the place.
-Recently I’ve seen a company making a store-bought version of this nutritional yeast dressing and selling it in bottles for almost $10.
+Recently I’ve seen a company making a store-bought version of this dressing and selling it in bottles for almost $10.

 No need to bust out the big bucks though.
 Making this creamy dressing yourself is really cheap and very easy.
 Plus, it’ll keep in your fridge for at least a week or two.